"paint oneself into a corner" meaning in English

 Verb

-IPA: /ˈpeɪnt wʌnsɛlf ɪntʊ ə ˈkɔɹnɚ/ [Received-Pronunciation], /ˈpeɪnt wʌnsɛlf ɪntʊ ə ˈkɔːnə(ɹ)/ [Received-Pronunciation], /ˈpeɪnt wʌnsɛlf ɪntu ə ˈkɔɹnɚ/ [General-American] Audio: en-au-paint oneself into a corner.ogg [Australia] Forms: paints oneself into a corner [present, singular, third-person], painting oneself into a corner [participle, present], painted oneself into a corner [participle, past], painted oneself into a corner [past]
+IPA: /ˈpeɪnt wʌnsɛlf ɪntʊ ə ˈkɔɹnɚ/ [Received-Pronunciation], /ˈpeɪnt wʌnsɛlf ɪntʊ ə ˈkɔːnə(ɹ)/ [Received-Pronunciation], /ˈpeɪnt wʌnsɛlf ɪntu ə ˈkɔɹnɚ/ [General-American] Audio: en-au-paint oneself into a corner.ogg Forms: paints oneself into a corner [present, singular, third-person], painting oneself into a corner [participle, present], painted oneself into a corner [participle, past], painted oneself into a corner [past]

-Etymology: From the idea that a person painting the floor of a room may inadvertently apply the paint over the whole floor so as to trap the person in a corner away from any exit, so that to leave the room the person has no choice but to step on the fresh paint and damage it.
+Etymology: From the idea that a person painting the floor of a room may inadvertently apply the paint over the whole floor and trap themselves in a corner away from any exit, so that to leave the room the person has no choice but to step on the fresh paint and ruin it.
 Head templates: {{en-verb|*}} paint oneself into a corner (third-person singular simple present paints oneself into a corner, present participle painting oneself into a corner, simple past and past participle painted oneself into a corner)

 1. (idiomatic) To create a predicament or problem for oneself; to do something that leaves one with no good alternatives or solutions.
 Tags: idiomatic Synonyms: back oneself into a corner, box oneself into a corner, get oneself into a corner, talk oneself into a corner, write oneself into a corner Translations (to create a predicament or problem for oneself): male sig selv op i et hjørne (Danish), jezelf in de hoek schilderen (Dutch), maalata itsensä nurkkaan (Finnish), se peinturer dans un coin [Quebec] (French), essere con le spalle al muro (Italian), male seg inn i et hjørne (Norwegian Bokmål), måle seg inn i eit hjørne (Norwegian Nynorsk), meterse en un berenjenal [colloquial] (Spanish), meterse en un jardín [colloquial] (Spanish), meterse en la boca del lobo (Spanish)